-had to kiss a lot of frogs before my love story began
+I had to kiss a lot of frogs before I MET MY HUSBAND

 I had a rule that I would only meet men on my turf (Brooklyn) for the first date.
 I once had a guy drive for two hours to meet me.
 This guy told me he worked in Manhattan, and if I wanted to meet, I’d have to travel to him.